conanbatt/interview-practice/behavioral/README.md

 :x: DON'TS
 - Delve into unnecessary details or technical contexts.
-- Talk about what your team, company or leadership did
+- Talk about what your team, company, or leadership did
 - Present yourself as a victim of a process or a result
 - Make long stories without a clear ending